Northern Territory rural and remote health services

 Planning ahead

-From the arid centre to the tropical north, the Northern Territory (NT) is a unique place in which to live, work or travel.
+From the centre of Australia to the tropical north, the NT is a unique place to live, work, and travel.
 Much of the state is very remote, so health services are not always readily available.
-By planning ahead, you can be prepared for when you need help.
+By planning ahead and knowing what health services are available to you, you can prepare for when and if you need help.

 What types of health services are available?

-Aboriginal health workers and practitioners support people with clinical care and referrals, as well as providing health education.
-City hospitals have Aboriginal liaison workers to assist Aboriginal and Torres Strait patients while in hospital.
+Aboriginal and/or Torres Strait Islander health workers and doctors support people with clinical care and referrals, as well as providing health education.

 Culturally appropriate services are available through Aboriginal Medical Services.

-Travelling to obtain medical services can be stressful and expensive, but you might be eligible for travel assistance.
+Travelling to go to health services and medical appointments can be stressful and expensive.
+However, you might be eligible for travel assistance through the Patient Assistance Travel Scheme (PATS).

-Being well prepared for hospital admission and discharge is essential for people living in remote areas.
-If you need help, talk to your referring health service, Aboriginal health worker or hospital.
+Being prepared for hospital admission and discharge is especially important for people living in remote areas.
+If you need help, talk to your local health service, Indigenous health worker or closest hospital.

-- In a medical emergency, immediately dial triple zero (000).
+In a medical emergency, immediately dial triple zero (000), and ask for an ambulance.

 - Hospitals provide urgent after-hours care in some regions.